 His admission was fervent and far from shy, hands traveling over her lovely body to hold her face, fingers brushing through her dark hair, heart racing fiercely against the freshly re-knit together bones of his chest.
 Tristaan held the rich depths of her gaze in the dark, his grey eyes edged in tears as he echoed her own words back to her, both assuaged and overwhelmed by their parallels despite their differences, "—I'm afraid, too.
 Afraid 'f how y' make me not want t' be alone.
 I'm afraid 'f everythin'.
 Nothin'.
 This, us.
 What happened t' me, what I felt when I thought o' you bein' trapped in that place, sold an' used.
 I don't know what t' do about th' way I feel around you, macha, but I don't want t' push y' away.
 Epaemo.
 I've never—you're somethin' else.
 An' I need this, whatever this is between us, dangerous 'r no'."

-Read more about autumn season in the Ten Kingdoms by visiting the current Almanac page in our Lore.
+Read more about the current season in Vita by visiting the current Almanac page in our Lore.